Key Q3 Dates for HR

 August 4: National Chocolate Chip Cookie Day

 August is the final month of the summer, and employees may need a little pick-me-up.
-National chocolate chip cookie day falls on a Saturday this year, but that’s no reason to skip out on the fun!
-Bring in cookies to keep spirits high as the summer reaches its peak.
+National chocolate chip cookie day falls on a Friday this year, so consider bringing in cookies to keep spirits high as the summer reaches its peak.

 The final bank holiday of the summer is already here.
 Employees may want to extend that three day weekend to soak up every last bit of sun before fall settles in.
 Encourage everyone to get the rest they need before kicking off an exciting Q4.